City College of New York: Academics

-The City College of New York is organized into five schools, plus the Macaulay Honors College.
-The five schools of the City College of New York are The Colin Powell School for Civic and Global Leadership, The Bernard and Anne Spitzer School of Architecture, The School of Education, The Grove School of Engineering, and The CUNY School of Medicine.
-In addition to the five schools, there's the Division of Humanities and Arts, the Division of Science, and the Division of Interdisciplinary Studies at the Center of for Worker Education.
+The City College of New York is organized into four schools, plus the Macaulay Honors College.
+The four schools of the City College of New York are The Colin Powell School for Civic and Global Leadership, The Bernard and Anne Spitzer School of Architecture, The School of Education, and The Grove School of Engineering.
+The CUNY School of Medicine, which had been part of City College, is transitioning into an independent institution although it will remain on the City College campus.
+In addition to the four schools, there's the Division of Humanities and Arts, the Division of Science, and the Division of Interdisciplinary Studies at the Center of for Worker Education.

 Rankings

 For the 2023–2024 academic year, the City College of New York achieved earned the following national rankings: